sfigg/commercialization-public/docset/manufacture/desktop/update-windows-settings-and-scripts-create-your-own-answer-file-sxs.md

     This process may take several minutes.

-**Try it out**
+4. Copy the new image to the storage drive.

+## <span id="Try_it_out"></span>Try it out
-Use the steps from [Lab 1b: Deploy Windows using a script](deploy-windows-with-a-script-sxs.md) to copy the image to the storage USB drive, apply the Windows image, SPPs, and the recovery image, and boot it up.
+[Deploy Windows using a script](deploy-windows-with-a-script-sxs.md) to copy the image to the storage USB drive, apply the Windows image, SPPs, and the recovery image, and boot it up.
 The short version:

 1. Boot the reference PC to Windows PE.
 2. Find the drive letter of the storage drive (`diskpart, list volume, exit`).